victor-mlai/Backwards-Comp-API-Cpp/README.md

 ) { ... }
 ```

+**Scenario:** This method receives too many default parameters, and it only becomes
+harder for users to call it with only 1 or 2 parameters changed.
+We need to change
-**Request:** Change the method to receive a struct containing these parameters.
+the method to receive a struct containing these parameters instead.

-**Solution:** If you just add the new `SomeMethod`, calling `SomeMethod` with
+**Solution:** If you just add the new `SomeMethod`, users calling `SomeMethod` with
-just the mandatory parameters becomes ambiguous, the compiler won't
+just the mandatory parameters will have the compiler complain about ambiguity (it won't
-know which of the 2 methods to choose.
+know which of the 2 methods to choose from).
 To tell it to prefer the newer
 one we need to make the old one less specialized by making it a template.

 ```diff